ottramst/terraform-provider-vaultwarden/docs/resources/account_register.md

 description: |-
   This resource registers a new account on the Vaultwarden server.
   This resource will save the password in plain text to the state!
 Use caution!
+  Requires admin_token to be set in the provider configuration.
 ---

 # vaultwarden_account_register (Resource)